vpdeva/long-poll/README.md

 # Server side

-The following code is for server.js, our vanilla Node.JS server which allows us to poll the database every second (see POLLING_INTERVAL variable) and only push the response if it is different than previous response.
-Later on we will see client.html to display the client side of socket.io code we need to push the notification from server.
+The following code is for server.js, Node.JS server which allows us to poll the database every second (see POLLING_INTERVAL variable) and only push the response if it is different than previous response.
+See client.html to display the client side of socket.io code we need to push the notification from server.

 In this particular example, the business logic is simplified to only display the count of notifications we have from our mysql table, called activity_log, which displays activities taken part on our site by the user, uniquely identified with profile_id column.
 Obviously, one prerequisite for this to work is to have this table created in your MySql database, with the same columns (notified, profile_id) and values (both columns are int).

 # Client side

-On the client side (see client.html file below), instead of pulling the new data via AJAX, we make use of socket.io to listen to notifications emitted by the server and display the response data in a div.
+On the client side, instead of pulling the new data via AJAX, we make use of socket.io to listen to notifications emitted by the server and display the response data in a div.
 This is enabled by web sockets (socket.io library in this case) and it's a great way to display real-time data on our single page applications.

 As stated earlier, if you notice the line where there's a querystring variable called profile_id being sent, this is retrieved via socket.handshake.query.profile_id on server side, via our socket.